acorn-io/acorn-oss-workshop/acornfile.md

 The application’s containers have been created and exposed.
 Currently there are no secrets nor volumes as we did not defined those top level elements in the Acornfile (yet).

 <details>
-  <summary markdown="span">If you are curious...</summary>
+  <summary markdown="span">If you are curious about...</summary>

-... about what happened under the hood, we could see that a new Kubernetes namespace has been created in the cluster, this one is dedicated to our newly created acorn application:
+...what happened under the hood, we could see that a new Kubernetes namespace has been created in the cluster, this one is dedicated to our newly created acorn application:

 ```
 $ kubectl get ns